johnlatona/react-hooks-demo/README.md

 # React Hooks Demo

-This is a simple implementation of React Hooks in a react app.
+This is a simple implementation of React Hooks in a react app using NextJS as a bootstrap platform.
 For practicing purposes.